thu-coai/EVA/README_en.md

 ## 1 Introduction

 EVA is the largest open-source Chinese dialogue model with up to 2.8B parameters.
-The 1.0 version model is pre-trained on [WudaoCorpus-Dialog](https://resource.wudaoai.cn/home), and the 2.0 version is pre-trained on a carefully cleaned version of WudaoCorpus-Dialog which yeilds better performance than 1.0 version.
+The 1.0 version model is pre-trained on [WudaoCorpus-Dialog](https://resource.wudaoai.cn/home), and the 2.0 version is pre-trained on a carefully cleaned version of WudaoCorpus-Dialog which yields better performance than the 1.0 version.
 Paper link of EVA1.0: https://arxiv.org/abs/2108.01547.

-We provide the inference (interavtive), inference (static) and finetuning code of EVA in this repo.
+We provide the inference (interactive), inference (static), and finetuning code of EVA in this repo.

 ## 2 Model Download
 EVA1.0 model can be downloaded from [BAAI repository](https://wudaoai.cn/model/detail/EVA), the downloaded directory should look like this: